 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If untreated, gum disease can lead to something called periodontitis, or an erosion of the bone, which can lead to loose teeth and damage to the gums.
+If you develop gum disease and it’s left untreated, it can lead to something called periodontitis, or an erosion of your jaw bone.
+This, in turn, can lead to loose teeth and damage to the gums.
 People with uncontrolled diabetes tend to get periodontitis more often than the average person or those who keep their diabetes under control.

-If a person with diabetes has moderately advanced periodontal disease, it can be more difficult for them to control their blood sugars.
-They may need deep cleaning, antibiotics or even oral surgery depending how advanced the gum disease is.
+If you have diabetes and have moderately advanced periodontal disease, it can be more difficult for you to control your blood sugars.
+“You may need deep cleaning, antibiotics or even oral surgery depending how advanced the gum disease is,” Cotey says.

-In 25 years of diabetes education, we have witnessed on multiple occasions that when people with diabetes see the dentist and address any current issues related to gum disease or inflammation, the blood glucose levels respond almost immediately.
+In her 25 years of being a diabetes educator, Cotey says she has seen firsthand the relationship between gum health and diabetes management.
+“I’ve witnessed on multiple occasions that when people with diabetes see the dentist and address any current issues related to gum disease or inflammation, their blood glucose levels respond almost immediately,” says Cotey.